-Without a commercial auto policy, if an accident were to occur, you and your company will be held accountable for property damage and injuries.
+Without a commercial auto policy, you and your company will be held accountable for property damage and injuries if an accident occurs.
 Only a commercial policy can protect you and your business from financial disaster.

 Whether your company has one car or a hundred delivery vans, there is a commercial policy that will suit your needs.
-You can obtain individual commercial policies for each vehicle used by the company, or choose a fleet policy if you have more than a few cars.
+You can obtain individual commercial policies for each vehicle the company uses or choose a fleet policy if you have more than a few cars.

 Don Westerfeld 11/13/2014 2:47:00 PMContinue Reading